A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 It is in this sacred space that our true humanity lies.
 It represents an end to fear, unconscious behavior, and needless suffering that we are inflicting on ourselves and others each day.

-Self-liberation, then, is the goal of psychological work and it’s why “know thyself” was an essential dictum in Ancient Greece.
+Self-liberation, then, is the goal of psychological work, and it’s why “know thyself” was an essential dictum in Ancient Greece.
 It brings us to personal freedom or what the ancients called Moksha (self-liberation).
-It liberates us from our unconscious motivations and habits of the past.
+It liberates us from our unconscious motivations and past habits.
 THIS is everyone’s birthright.

 Where Do We Go From Here?